MICROBODIES: Definition, Types, Examples, Diagram, Functions

 What are Microbodies?

-Microbodies are small membrane-bounded organelles in eukaryotic cells, mainly associated with metabolic processes, including detoxification, fatty acid oxidation, and hydrogen peroxide breakdown.
-They were first identified by Christian de Duve in the 1950s when he defined peroxisomes and later glyoxysomes, further elaborating on the huge importance these organelles have in cellular metabolism and defence.
+Microbodies are small membrane-bounded organelles in eukaryotic cells, associated with metabolic processes, including detoxification, fatty acid oxidation, and hydrogen peroxide breakdown.
+They were first identified by Christian de Duve in the 1950s when he defined peroxisomes and later glyoxysomes and further elaborated on the importance of these organelles in cellular metabolism and defence.

 Structure of Microbodies